bharathkalyans/Result-Management-System-Angular-NodeJS-ExpressJS-CRUD-App/readme.md

 #### Result Management System

-This folder contains the front end part developed using Angular JS.
+This folder contains the front-end part developed using Angular JS.

 ### Snapshots